aws-samples/amazon-transcribe-live-call-analytics/lca-genesys-audiohook-stack/README.md

 ***

 ## Genesys Custom Application Integration - Live Call Analytics
-To streamline access for LCA application instead of swith between Genesys Cloud and LCA, you can now setup a custom applicaiton integration in Genesys.
+To streamline access for LCA application instead of switching between Genesys Cloud and LCA, you can now setup a custom application integration in Genesys.

 Follow the steps as documented in [here](https://help.mypurecloud.com/articles/set-custom-client-application-integration/) to setup custom application integration in Genesys